d2l-ai/d2l-vi/chapter_deep-learning-computation/parameters_vn.md

 # Parameter Management
 -->

-# Quản lý tham số
+# Quản lý Tham số

 <!--
 The ultimate goal of training deep networks is to find good parameter values for a given architecture.